 International Students – Other Than F-1 Visa

-Some students with visas other than F-1 may be eligible for admission subject to approval of the Director of Admissions and Records.
-If admitted, such students will be subject to nonresident tuition and may be limited in their enrollment.
+Some students with visas other than F-1 and who do not wish to adjust their status into an F-1 visa may be eligible for admission subject to approval from the Director of Admissions and Records.
+If admitted, such students will be subject to nonresident tuition and may be limited in their enrollment dependent on their visa type.
 Individuals holding F-2 visas may be admitted but are limited to 11.99 units.
-Those individuals holding B1/B2 visas are not admitted to PCC and are advised that they will be in violation of their visa status by attending school.
-Questions related to this should be directed to the International Student Office.
+Individuals holding B-1/B-2 visas are not admitted to the College and are advised to apply as an F-1 visa student or submit a Change of Status application from B-1/B-2 to F-1.
+Questions related to this should be directed to the International Student Center.